jaredbwasserman/drift/README.md

 1. Make ObjectiveTrackerFrame (retail) have dynamic height instead of fixed
    1. Or if not dynamic, some height parameter in Drift Options
    1. Or figure out some other way of not dragging around empty space
+1. Add frames
-1. Add Vehicle Seat Indicator
+   1. Vehicle Seat Indicator
+   1. Frames in UIPanelWindows (see UIParent)
+   1. Frames in UIChildWindows (see UIParent)
 1. Add MacroPopupFrame (retail and classic)
 1. Add GuildMemberDetailFrame (bcc) and equivalent for classic, retail